tassyk/security/Security-Tools.md

 - [Hashcat](https://hashcat.net/hashcat/) : Advanced password recovery
 - [Impacket](https://www.secureauth.com/labs/open-source-tools/impacket) : Impacket is a collection of Python classes for working with network protocols (SMB, Kerberos,...)
 - [mimikatz](https://github.com/gentilkiwi/mimikatz) : mimikatz is a tool that makes some "experiments" with Windows security.
 It's well-known to extract plaintexts passwords, hash, PIN code and kerberos tickets from memory
+- [Ncrack](https://nmap.org/ncrack/) : Ncrack is a high-speed network authentication cracking tool.
+It was built to help companies secure their networks by proactively testing all their hosts and networking devices for poor passwords
+- [LightBulb](https://github.com/lightbulb-framework/lightbulb-framework) : LightBulb is an open source python framework for auditing web application firewalls and filters.

 ### Social Ingeneering
 - [Shellphis](https://github.com/thelinuxchoice/shellphish) : Phishing Tool for Instagram, Facebook, Twitter, Snapchat, Github, Yahoo, Protonmail ...